CenterForOpenScience/osf.io/README.md

 #### Waterbutler

-Waterbutler is used for file storage features on the OSF.
+Waterbutler is used for file storage features.
+Upload and download features will be disabled if Waterbutler is not installed.
 Consult the Waterbutler [repository](https://github.com/CenterForOpenScience/waterbutler) and [documentation](https://waterbutler.readthedocs.org/en/latest/) for information on how to set up and run this service.